 At Creighton, you’ll have access to the specialized equipment, resources and broad expertise of a large university, but with smaller class sizes.
-You’ll be able to use this to your advantage by spending more time understanding and utilizing specialized laboratory equipment.
+You’ll be able to use this to your advantage with opportunities for frequent one-on-one interactions with faculty and your primary mentor.

 You can also expect to have regular interaction with other students in your cohort and our faculty members.
 By focusing on a small group of students, our faculty can cover each topic in the program in more depth, which leads to a comprehensive, well-rounded education.
 You’ll gain a deep knowledge of physiology, learning about the mechanisms of drugs and their impact on biological systems at the molecular and genetic levels.
 You’ll also develop your critical thinking skills and discuss research ethics.